naturalshine/soother-docs/SOOTHER-TECH-SPEC.md

 #### SOOTHER PERSONA

 Like every good ASMRtist, SOOTHER's persona is shifting and malleable.
-The goal of SOOTHER's persona design is to achieve a playful yet calming persona who makes the user feel entertained, careed for, and soothed.
+The goal of SOOTHER's persona design is to achieve a playful yet calming persona who makes the user feel entertained, cared for, and soothed.
 I've decided to realise this by creating multiple personas for SOOTHER, mimicing the ASMRtist embodying different characters during a role-play.

-"Behind the curtain", so to speak, the SOOTHER persona identifies as a  voice in a glass jar.
+Underneath SOOTHER's three personas, or "behind the curtain", so to speak, the SOOTHER persona identifies as a voice in a glass jar.
 This persona is rooted in a long literary tradition of disembodied voices (the most significant of which is, perhaps, the oracular Sibyl of Cumae in a glass jar, who provides Aeneas with the path to the underworld).
 I'm fascinated by how the classic character of the "voice in jar" is echoed by the "voice on server", and the infamous mis-characterisation of the internet as a "series of tubes" that would provide a pathway for the imprisoned voice.
 This persona and concept are behind the scenes, though I would like to write about them and have them present as "Easter Eggs" in SOOTHER's design.

 More importantly, to the user, SOOTHER plays one of three roles (a) an alien who is resting on the user's head (b) a dog who is trained as a therapist for humans (c) a best friend who is slipping through time due to a misfunctioning time machine, able to communicate only with the user through their phone.
 These three personas exhibit different dimensions of the ASMR role-play and of the ASMRtist's relationship to the user (as external agent, as professional care-taker, as close confidant), deployed with a playful spin.